open-ephys-plugins/nwb-format/README.md

 make install
 ```

 This will build the plugin and copy the `.so` file into the GUI's `plugins` directory.
-The next time you launch the GUI compiled version of the GUI, `NWB2` should appear as an data format option in the Record Node.
+The next time you launch the compiled version of the GUI, `NWB2` should appear as an data format option in the Record Node.

 ### macOS